 Provided with a list of branding and creative strategies, probe for additional information that is needed to recommend an appropriate solution.

 Marketing Cloud allows to brand applications and content, to provide users and customers with a branded experience.
-A consistent branding of Marketing Cloud applications and content helps to convey better marketing messages.
+Consistent branding of Marketing Cloud applications and content helps to convey better marketing messages.

 A sender authentication package (SAP) can be purchased for Marketing Cloud accounts and separate business units.
 It consists of several tools to improve email deliverability and wrap content with custom private domains.